We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 While the steps below provide detailed instructions for applying most grout sealer, some products may require other steps.
 Make sure to read the manufacturer’s directions for how to use the grout sealer before you get started.

-Before applying a sealer, be sure to clean your grout thoroughly and learn how to repair grout, fixing any cracks or crumbles in the grout lines.
+Before applying a sealer, be sure to clean your grout thoroughly—you can either use a commercial grout cleaner or make homemade grout cleaner.
+Next, repair grout, fixing any cracks or crumbles in the grout lines.
 Otherwise, you’ll seal in dirt and damaged seams.
 Scrub away as much of the grime as possible using a toothbrush dipped in soapy water.
 (Switch to a 50-50 vinegar and warm water solution if you’re trying to eradicate stains.)
 Tackle one grout line at a time.
-When you’re finished cleaning and sealing the grout, allow the area to dry for 45 minutes before sealing.
+When you’re finished cleaning the grout, allow the area to dry for 45 minutes before sealing.

 Next, get one of the best grout sealers that’s appropriate for the type of tile you have and its location.
 No one sealer is best suited for all situations.
 As you’ll see when shopping for grout sealer, the variety of products available allows for a certain level of customization.
 Labels specify which sealers work best with marble, stone, and ceramic tiles, as well as how much moisture the sealer can tolerate, be it high moisture in the shower or low moisture along a kitchen backsplash.